content marketing funnel

 Why?
 Because most of the content we read and interact with on a daily basis is part of the content marketing funnel.
-Learn more about this content funnel and different types of content marketing.
+In this article, you'll learn more about this content funnel and different types of content marketing.

 What is the content marketing funnel?